rohanbhateja0/cstk-fastlane/docs/pages/library/components/pagecontent-sxa.md

-# PageContent (SXA)
+# PageContent

-**Page Content -** The Page Content component is a flexible React component for use in Sitecore XM Cloud sites, designed to render rich text content originating from a single Sitecore Rich Text field.
-It leverages the Sitecore Page Context to dynamically access and display the appropriate content field for the current page, with support for custom styling and consistent formatting.
+**Page Content -** The Page Content component is a flexible React component for use in ContentStack sites, designed to render rich text content originating from a single ContentStack Rich Text field.
+It leverages the ContentStack Page Context to dynamically access and display the appropriate content field for the current page, with support for custom styling and consistent formatting.

 **Description:**
-A context-aware rich text content component that renders and displays the value of a Sitecore Rich Text field, providing full support for embedded content, HTML formatting, personalization, and inline editing within Experience Editor.
+A context-aware rich text content component that renders and displays the value of a ContentStack Rich Text field, providing full support for embedded content, HTML formatting, personalization, and inline editing within ContentStack editor.

 **Functionality:**